tianocore/edk2/edk2/EdkShellBinPkg/ReadMe.txt

   [sources.x64]
     ia32\ver32.c

-   since current build tools (r4630) does not support this syntax in EDK inf.
+   since current build tools (r4631) do not support this syntax in EDK INF format.

-5. Under workspace directory, exectute: build -a IA32 -a X64 -a IPF -p EdkShellBinPkg\GenBin\EdkShellPkg.dsc -t WINDDK3790x1830
+5. Under workspace directory (i.e. c:\EdkII), execute:
+   build -a IA32 -a X64 -a IPF -p EdkShellBinPkg\GenBin\EdkShellPkg.dsc -t WINDDK3790x1830
    The use of WINDDK instead of MYTOOLS is due to the fact that EDK shell source 1.04 is not VS2005 clean.

 6. Copy the binaries from Build directory to this package.
-Typically the EFI binary of EdkCompatibility\Shell\$(INF_BASENAME).inf is generaged at:
+Typically the EFI binary of EdkCompatibility\Shell\$(INF_BASENAME).inf is generated at:
    Build\EdkShellPkg\DEBUG_WINDDK3790x1830\$(ARCH)\EdkCompatibility\Shell\$(INF_BASENAME)\OUTPUT\$(BASENAME).efi
-   for example:
+   For example:
    The x64 EFI image of EdkCompatibility\Shell\ver\ver.inf is generated at:
    Build\EdkShellPkg\DEBUG_WINDDK3790x1830\X64\EdkCompatibilityPkg\Shell\ver\Ver\OUTPUT\ver.efi